coq/coq/doc/sphinx/language/cic.rst

 From the logical point of view, we have built a type family by giving a set of constructors.
 We want to capture the fact that we do not have any other way to build an object in this type.
-So when trying to prove a property about an object :math:`m` in an inductive definition it is enough to enumerate all the cases where :math:`m` starts with a different constructor.
+So when trying to prove a property about an object :math:`m` in an inductive type it is enough to enumerate all the cases where :math:`m` starts with a different constructor.